ADVOCACY

 Passed Senate

-Establishes an Artificial Intelligence Bill of Rights to protect Floridians from harmful AI practices, including requiring parental consent for minors to use AI companions.
+Creates an AI Bill of Rights to protect Florida residents from harmful practices including a provision that requires parental consent for minors to use AI companions.

 View Bill